 Any side gigs or producing gigs you’re excited about?

-Yeah, I’ve been making music with my friend Colin Linden and backing him up, it’s more of his project.
+Yeah, I’ve been making music with my friend Colin Linden and backing him up, it’s more of his project. (“Amour” by Colin Linden & Luther Dickenson with the Tennessee Valentines was released Feb.
+8 by Stony Plain Records.)
 I got a really cool album coming out early in the year called “Luther Dickinson and the Sisterhood of the Strawberry Moon.”
+(That band will perform at the High Sierra Music Festival.)
 It’s a collection of wonderful female artists that we all got together and made a bunch of music.
 It’s a fantastic, lovely, beautiful record.
 I make a lot of music for my daughter, for young girls, young kids.

 You’re always so fluid in your touring lineup, you seem to have a different configuration each time.
 Who will be out on tour in February?